solo-io/gloo/docs/content/introduction/architecture/custom_resources.md

 ![Gateway and Proxy Configuration]({{< versioned_link_path fromRoot="/img/gateway-cr.png" >}})

 When a user or process wants to perform CRUD (Create, Read, Update, Delete) operations on a Virtual Server, Gateway, or Route Table they may use the `glooctl` command-line tool or `kubectl` directly to make changes.
 The changes are written to a new or existing Custom Resource matching the resource type that is being altered.
-The Gateway pods of Gloo Edge take the information from all three Custom Resource types, and merge and transform the data to create a Proxy Custom Resource.
+The Gateway functionality in the Gloo Edge pods takes the information from all three Custom Resource types, and merges and transforms the data to create a Proxy Custom Resource.
 The Proxy Custom Resource is watched by the Gloo Edge pods, which use it to generate the snapshot to be pulled by the Envoy Proxy instances.

 ---